[Updated November 2023]

-There’s no denying that Christmas is an eventful time of year.
-Your time and energy are in high demand so throwing an overexcited or anxious pet into the mix can feel like the last straw.
+There’s no denying that Christmas is an eventful time of year!
+With sometimes-hectic errands to deal with, last-minute gift shopping to do and plans to make, throwing an overexcited or anxious pet into the mix can feel like the final straw for your nerves.

 Learn from Christmas Past

-The best way to have a brilliant festive season with your pets is to learn from previous experience – AKA Christmases past.
-Take a trip down memory lane to identify your pet’s festive behaviour traits in the categories below.
+The best way to have a brilliant festive season with your pets is to learn from previous experiences – AKA Christmases past.
+Take a trip down memory lane to identify your pet’s festive behavioural traits from the categories below.
 (We’ll guide you through how to handle each personality type in the next section.)

-You have a Festive Fido if your pet is happy, calm, and a delight to have around during the festive period.
+You have a Festive Fido if your pet is happy, calm and a delight to have around during the festive period.
 They love to meet visitors but aren’t too bothered about decorations or disruption.
-Your Festive Fido will take everything in their stride – the playful icing on your Christmas cake!
+Your Festive Fido will take everything in their stride – the perfect playful companion for a magical holiday season!

-The Party Popping Pet tends to take things a bit far.
+The Party Animal tends to take things a bit far.
 He or she sees the decorations as dog toys to be destroyed, the Christmas tree as a climbing frame, and every guest as a new playmate.
-Fun, playful, and easily excited, these cats and dogs may make you giggle, but they can also put themselves in potentially dangerous situations.
+Fun, playful, and easily excited these cats and dogs may make you giggle, but they can also put themselves in potentially dangerous situations.

 Can’t turn your back on the Christmas treats for a second?
 Sounds like you’ve got a Greedy Guts on your hands.
-Both dogs and cats can be culprits in this situation (not to mention humans!).
-From the counter-surfers to the cupboard openers, the Christmas gifts unwrapper right through to the advent calendar and Christmas decoration scoffers, festive success is all about preparation and prevention if you’ve got a Greedy Guts in tow, who believes everything is a dog treat!
+Both dogs and cats can be culprits in this situation (not to mention humans!)
+From counter-surfers to cupboard openers, and from Christmas gift unwrappers to decoration destroyers, this category of pet is one to keep an eye on!
+You’ll need to plan carefully to maintain the balance when they’re around.

-Finally, we have the Christmas-haters.
-Many dogs and cats find new things, visitors, and a disruption to their routine stressful and even scary.
-If your pet tends to shy away from visitors, or go off their food over the festive period, it may be that are finding the festivities a scary ordeal.
+Finally, we have the outright Christmas haters.
+Those lovable grinches who just can’t seem to help themselves.
+Many dogs and cats find changes to their routine stressful and even frightening – and Yuletide visitors, decorations and music can all fit the bill.
+If your pet tends to shy away from visitors or go off their food over the festive period, it may be that they’re finding the festivities a scary ordeal.

 Christmas Present – things to do for a fantastic festive season